tpark6219/DevOps_Practice/README.md

 ### Terraform

-Terraform will be used to get the moving parts needed to host the python application.
+Terraform will be used to get the moving parts needed to host a very simple python application.
 You will need an AWS account with aws credentials.
 You will also need to generate a key pair (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

 ```
 cat ~/.aws/credentials